 Result: Yes, we created a beautiful, touching video that earned hundreds of thousands of views and incredible engagement, but the real achievement was a Facebook group for and by caregivers.
 Nearly 3,000 people use the group for support, resources and community.
 They are real-life heroes.

 My Role: Social/Content Strategy

-When she radically changed the business model of her popular clinic, Dr. Yu figured word-of-mouth referrals who keep her booked in no time.
-But after a year, growth had flatlined.
-We went through my usual process to uncover her problems, goals and unique offering.
-I then designed a full sales funnel for her concierge medical practice, wrote a 3,000 word sales letter and a few Facebook ads.
+When she radically changed the business model of her popular clinic, Dr. Yu figured word-of-mouth referrals would keep her booked in no time.
+But after a year, the results weren’t there.
+We went through my usual process to uncover her true business goals, her perfect audience and her unique offering.
+I then designed a content strategy for her concierge medical practice that combined brand storytelling, an email sequence and a Facebook campaign.

 It’s Cyber Monday meets April Fools.
 We helped Downeast Cider shake up one of the year’s biggest shopping frenzies by creating “Cyder Monday,” a program that gave people in Boston the chance to order via Instagram or Facebook, and then have their cider delivered by drone.